redstone99/hass-alert2/README.md

 ### Condition alerts

-Condition alerts can specify a `condition` template.
+Condition alerts can specify a `condition` as a template or entity name.
 The alert is firing when the condition evaluates to true.

 An alert can also specify a `threshold` dict that includes min/max limits and optional hysteresis.
 If a threshold is specified, the alert is firing if the threshold is exceeded AND any `condition` specified is true.